Hatan History, Family Crest & Coats of Arms

 Early Origins of the Hatan family

-Another 163 words (12 lines of text) covering the years 1300 and 1372 are included under the topic Early Hatan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hatan research.
+Another 82 words (6 lines of text) covering the years 1300 and 1372 are included under the topic Early Hatan History in all our PDF Extended History products and printed products wherever possible.

 Hatan Spelling Variations